Repair-Democracy/Website/docs/index.md

 We are a small group of friends who, after the 2024 election, began sharing ideas for resisting the policies and actions of the extremists attacking our democracy.

 ## Our Project
+### Because democracy can't repair itself, we need to speak, vote, and resist.
 As part of this work we created a t-shirt to raise funds for the [ACLU][aclu].
 The ACLU has been a steadfast defender of the rights of all Americans for decades through litigation and education.